 The hotel is less than a 15-minute walk from the Riverside Amtrak Station or request an Uber or Lyft car for a quick ride.
 While you’re in Riverside, consider visiting the nearby California Citrus State Historic Park to learn about the history of citrus farming in California.

 L.A.
-Film Industry
+Film Attractions

 More Information